adamheald13/Maze/ReadMe.txt

 If the two cells are already connected, do not remove the wall.

-Done when all cells are connected to each other
+Done when all cells are connected to each other (there is one -1 (root) remaining in the disjoing set array)